r4rohan/Authentication-with-Passport.js/README.md

 Authentication with Passport.js which is an authentication middleware for Node.js.
 Read more about it [here](http://www.passportjs.org/)

-For frontend, used [Handlebars](https://handlebarsjs.com/) which is templating library for Nodejs.
+For frontend, used [Handlebars](https://handlebarsjs.com/) which is a view engine to render file.
+Handlebars provides the power necessary to let you build semantic templates effectively with no frustration.

 Used Sequelize library, Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 With Sequelize, you don't need to write SQL anymore, it allows you create objects.
 Read about it [here](http://docs.sequelizejs.com/).